 Elms are hardy trees that can live for over 300 years if disease doesn’t get to them.
-Their dense foliage makes them an excellent shade tree, but does burning elm in the fire make sense?
-How does it compare to other varieties of wood?
-In this guide, we’ll look at whether elm makes good firewood.
+Their dense foliage makes them an excellent shade tree.

 Is elm good for firewood?